Please click here for our Morningside Medical Practice Privacy Notice

 - Some disclosure may occur to third parties engaged by or for the practice for the Practice for business purposes such as accreditation or for the provision of information technology.
 These third parties are required to comply with this policy

-- Medical research or health management purposes, such as SPIRE (Scottish Primary Care Information Resource In Scotland).
+- Medical research or health management purposes, such as SPIRE (Scottish Primary Care Information Resource In Scotland) and SHARE (The Scottish Health Research Register).

 The practice will not disclose personal information to any third party other than in the course of providing medical services, without full disclosure to the patient or the recipient, the reason for the information transfer and explicit consent from the patient.